stephanosterburg/stephanosterburg.github.io/_posts/2019-04-02-text_classification_part_1.md

 Additionally, there is an already [polished and fairly large corpus](https://github.com/several27/FakeNewsCorpus) we can use by Maciej Szpakowski.

+## Jupyter Notebook

+Here is the [notebook](https://github.com/osterburg/dsc-5-capstone-project-online-ds-ft-100118/blob/master/01_data_collection.ipynb) to that post.

 ## Upcoming

 [Part 2: I am going to discuss data exploration.]({% post_url 2019-04-06-text_classification_part_2 %})